 I recently wrote a blog on my Helping You Sparkle™ website (dedicated to positive mental health) where I focused on the question “How are you really?”
 The article describes the importance of creating a safe space so that if you ask someone how they’re doing, the feel they can give an honest reply.

-Sometimes, we don’t know how that is though.
+Sometimes though, we don’t know how we feel.
 We spend so much of our days running from place to place (physically and mentally) that we don’t know how we feel.
 This is where Mindfulness can help.

 Take a moment to stop where you are and take three deep breaths.
 With each breath, feel the air coming in and going out of your body, and allow your body to relax.
 Sink into the natural rhythm of your breath and continue to breathe slowly and gently.